frandiox/vue-graphql-enterprise-boilerplate/README.md

 - [**Guaranteed consistency**](docs/linting.md): Opinionated linting for Vue, JavaScript/JSON, SCSS, and Markdown, integrated into Visual Studio Code and run against staged files on pre-commit.
 - [**First-class tests**](docs/tests.md): Practice test-driven development with both unit and end-to-end tests.
 Unit tests with Jest live as first-class citizens alongside your source files, while Cypress provides reliable end-to-end tests in an intuitive GUI for development.
 - [**Speedy development**](docs/development.md): Between [configurable generators](docs/development.md#generators), [handy aliases](docs/development.md#aliases), and [global base components](docs/development.md#base-components), your productivity will skyrocket.
+- [**GraphQL ready**](docs/backend.md): Integrated with GraphQL and all its features.
+Some external services are used to speed up development, such as Auth0 and Prisma Cloud.

 ## Getting started